Jagadguru Kripalu Parishat

-Jagadguru Kripalu Parishat (JKP), previously known as Sadhna Bhawan Trust, is a charitable religious organization in India.
-It was established in 1970 by Jagadguru Shri Kripalu Ji Maharaj and is currently administered by three presidents appointed by him.
+Jagadguru Kripalu Parishat (JKP), previously known as Sadhna Bhawan Trust, is a religious organization in India.
+It was established in 1970 by Kripalu Maharaj and is currently administered by three presidents appointed by him.
 The organization oversees three major temples: Bhakti Mandir in Mangarh, Prem Mandir in Vrindavan, and Kirti Mandir in Barsana.

+Beliefs and practices

+JKP teaches that Kripalu Maharaj is the 5th Jagadguru.

+Members of JKP are expected to contribute financially and receive benefits from donations such as meeting with Kripalu Maharaj.